 Broken Bow, NE

-In its request for proposal in 2009, NPPD asked private developers to propose a wind farm for the Broken Bow, Neb., area.
-NPPD reached an agreement with Broken Bow Wind, LLC, for an 80 megawatt wind farm just east of the community which became commercial December 1, 2012.
-NPPD;s share of the output will be 51 megawatts with Omaha Public Power District taking 18, Lincoln Electric System 10, and the City of Grand Island one.
+In its request for proposal in 2009, NPPD asked private developers to propose a wind farm for the Broken Bow, Neb., area resulting in an 80 megawatt wind farm just east of the community which became commercial December 1, 2012.
+A Power Purchase agreement is in place with the wind farm owner, NRG Energy, a U.S. integrated power company to sell the electric output to NPPD.
+NPPD’s share of the output is 51 megawatts with Omaha Public Power District taking 18, Lincoln Electric System 10, and the City of Grand Island one.